sush23-github/sush23-github/README.md

 - **Occupation**: Aspiring Data Scientist
 - **Interests**: Data Science, Machine Learning, Artificial Intelligence, Data Visualization, Problem Solving

-I'm a data enthusiast based in the beautiful city of Davanagere, India.
+I'm a data enthusiast based in the city of Davanagere, India.
 My journey in the world of data science is driven by a deep passion for exploring data, uncovering insights, and using data-driven approaches to solve real-world problems.

 ## Skills